warolv/high-learn/README.md

   * PUT    /api/v1//grades/1    Update grade
   * DELETE /api/v1//grades/1    Delete grade

+### Things to empasize
+  To not duplicate data between teacher and student - I used (STI) Single Table Inheritance, meaning teacher and student models both using user table and differintiated by 'type' field Same for API endpoints of teacher / students - both using users controller

 ### Things that has been left out and need improvement
   Did minimal test coverage for main functionality - Unit Tests / Request Tests (API)